-There has been no change in the claim received by the Parent Company in December 2012, from the noncontrolling shareholder of OJSC Maxi-Group about loss of assets in connection with a share-purchase agreement.
+In July 2013 the Parent Company received an updated claim from the non-controlling shareholder of OJSC Maxi-Group to ICA Court in connection with a share-purchase agreement with an increase of the same claim amount from \$497 mln. to \$850 mln. (as at June 30, 2013).
 The Group's management continues to consider the probability of unfavorable outcome in connection with this claim is low and accordingly, no accruals in relation to this claim were made in these interim condensed consolidated financial statements.